Ride the High Country

-The film featured Scott's final screen performance.
-After this film, Joel McCrea did not make another feature film until 1970.
-That year saw him make Cry Blood, Apache, with his son Jody.
-He appeared in The Young Rounders in 1972.
-His final film appearance was in 1976 in Mustang Country.

 Plot

 In the early 20th century, aging ex-lawman Steve Judd is hired by a bank to transport gold from a high country mining camp to the town of Hornitos.
 Six miners were recently murdered trying to transport a gold shipment.
 Judd was once respected, but his threadbare clothes and spectacles show that he is long past his prime.
 He enlists his old friend and partner Gil Westrum to guard the gold transfer.
-Gil, who makes his living claiming to be a legendary sharpshooter named The Oregon Kid, recruits his young sidekick, Heck Longtree.
+Gil, who makes his living claiming to be a legendary sharpshooter named the Oregon Kid, recruits his young sidekick, Heck Longtree.

 The three men ride toward Coarsegold, the mining camp.
-Judd doesn't realize that Gil and Heck plan to steal the gold.
+Judd does not realize that Gil and Heck plan to steal the gold.
 They stop for the night at the farm of Joshua Knudsen and his daughter Elsa.
-Knudsen is a domineering religious man who warns against those who "traffic in gold" and trades Bible verses with Judd at the dinner table.
+Knudsen is a domineering religious man, who warns against those who "traffic in gold" and trades Bible verses with Judd at the dinner table.
 That night, Elsa and Heck secretly meet in the moonlight for conversation, but Knudsen catches them and pulls her away.
 Back at the house, he admonishes and slaps her.

 The next morning, after the three men have left, she catches up and asks to ride with them.
 She is also going to Coarsegold, to marry a miner named Billy Hammond.
-Along the way, Elsa and Heck flirt, and at one time he tries to force himself on her.
-Heck is stopped by Judd, and then punched by both Judd and Gil.
+Along the way, Elsa and Heck flirt, and at one time, he tries to force himself on her.
+Heck is stopped by Judd and then punched by both Judd and Gil.
 He later apologizes to Elsa.

 When they reach Coarsegold, the two older men set up a tent to weigh and accept gold dust.
 Elsa and Billy are married in the camp's brothel–the only substantial building there–by the retired Judge Tolliver.
-Billy forces Elsa to a room in the brothel for their wedding night, and strikes her when she resists.
+Billy forces Elsa to a room in the brothel for their wedding night and strikes her when she resists.
 Dead drunk, he fails to prevent his brothers Elder, Sylvus, Jimmy, and Henry from entering the room and attempting to rape her.
 Hearing her screams, Judd and Heck rescue Elsa and let her stay in their tent overnight.